jeva126/ShredCheck/README.md

 1. In a new terminal.
 2. ```npm run install-full```
 3. ```npm run start-backend```
-4. Open a new terminal.
+4. Without closing the last, open a new terminal.
 5. ```npn run start-frontend```
 6. Watch it come alive.